Geomisgytree/cs-prep-2025/notes/oop.md

 }
 ```
 - Types: Overriding and Overloading
-  - Overriding: Methods were defined in a class, and subclass can use its own way for realization.
+  - **Overriding**: Methods were defined in a class, and subclass can use its own way for realization.
   ```java
   class Animal {
     void speak() {